GECZ/GECZ/README.md

 - 👋 Hi, I’m Guillermo Corro
 - 👀 I’m interested in art, data, history, machine learning, politics and sports (specially soccer)
-- 🌱 I’m currently learning coding, mechine learning and python
+- 🌱 I’m currently learning coding, machine learning and python
 - 💞️ I’m looking to collaborate on  data analytics and data science
 - 📫 How to reach me https://www.linkedin.com/in/guillermo-corro-zarate-151769101/